epifaniarango/popgen_with_epi/README.md

 ### 2.3 Processing the output

 The code will not work if the names of the files are different.
 I created the script under R v4.0.3, be aware that things might not work with other version.
 You can use a conda environment to select the desired version.
+The script is above.
 I create here 2 types of masking: diploid and pseudohaploid.
 ```
 mkdir masking